ibm-cloud-docs/log-analysis/compliance/adoption.md

 **Configure syslog to collect and forward logs from Cloud Foundry applications.**
 {: tip}

 For example, you can configure a custom user provided service (CUPS) for each Cloud Foundry (CF) app that you want to monitor through a logging instance.
-The CUPS service sends logs via a syslog link to a LogDNA syslog endpoint and port.
+The CUPS service sends logs via a syslog link to a logging syslog endpoint and port.
 This option is only available if the CF app send logs to STDOUT and STDERR.
 If the CF app is configured to send logs via syslog and not to STDOUT and STDERR, this option is not supported.
 [Learn more](/docs/Log-Analysis-with-LogDNA?topic=Log-Analysis-with-LogDNA-monitor_cfapp_logs).